India waits for Modi to dig economy out of investment hole

 Sales of equipment to the construction industry, which fell 15 percent in 2013, are stuck in the rut they have been in for the last two years.

-During the past six months, Mahindra, a conglomerate whose revenues totalled nearly $17 billion in the last fiscal year, has seen little improvement in sales of its backhoe loaders and construction kit products.
+During the past six months, Mahindra, a conglomerate whose revenues totaled nearly $17 billion in the last fiscal year, has seen little improvement in sales of its backhoe loaders and construction kit products.

 Unsurprisingly, firms are not rushing to invest in new plants and machinery, particularly with high interest rates, needed to reduce inflation, dampening consumer spending.